Laura Marling: 2008–2011: First three albums

 Marling was invited to tour with Jamie T after he attended her second solo gig.
 She has toured with a number of other musicians including Adam Green from the anti-folk band The Moldy Peaches.
-She performed at the 2007 O2 Wireless Festival and at the first Underage Festival in August 2007 at Victoria Park, East London, before releasing her debut EP "London Town" on WayOutWest Records.
+She performed at the 2007 O2 Wireless Festival and at the first Underage Festival in August 2007 at Victoria Park, East London, before releasing her debut EP London Town on WayOutWest Records.

 Her debut album Alas, I Cannot Swim was released on 4 February 2008, and was nominated for the 2008 Mercury Prize.
 The album, as well as subsequent singles, were released on Virgin Records.
-The third and final single from her album, "Night Terror" was released on 27 October 2008, coinciding with a six-date "Night Terror tour".
+The third and final single from that album, "Night Terror" was released on 27 October 2008, coinciding with a six-date Night Terror Tour.

 Marling's television appearances include The Late Late Show with Craig Ferguson and Later With Jools Holland, performing "Ghosts" and "New Romantic", respectively.
 In 2008, she appeared on Russell Brand's Radio 2 show alongside her sister.
 She once chose to perform on the street after being denied entry to one of her own performances for being underage.

 The follow-up to Alas, I Cannot Swim, titled I Speak Because I Can, was released on 22 March 2010.
 Produced by Ethan Johns, the album has a more mature sound and lyricism, dealing with "responsibility, particularly the responsibility of womanhood".
 The album is preceded by her singles "Goodbye England (Covered in Snow)", released on iTunes in December 2009, and "Devil's Spoke", released on 15 March 2010.
 On 28 March 2010, I Speak Because I Can entered the UK Albums Chart at Number 4.
 It was nominated for the 2010 Mercury Music Prize.
 In 2013, NME listed the album at 263 in their list of the 500 greatest albums of all time.

 Marling's third album, A Creature I Don't Know, was released on 12 September 2011.
 The album received positive reviews and reached number four on the UK album charts.